alextorres12/pandas-challenge/README.md

 ## PyCity Schools
 This script will take two different CSVs of school district data (one for school-level data and another for student-level data) and perform various analyses to summarize, organize, and highlight trends in the data.
 The script is broken up into the following 8 major sections in order to reveal test scores, budgets, school types, and school sizes:

--District Level Summary
+- District Level Summary
--School Level Summary
+- School Level Summary
--Top 5 Performing Schools by % Overall Passing test scores -Bottom 5 Performing Schools by % Overall Passing test scores -School Math Scores by Grade
+- Top 5 Performing Schools by % Overall Passing test scores
+- Bottom 5 Performing Schools by % Overall Passing test scores
+- School Math Scores by Grade
--School Reading Scores by Grade
+- School Reading Scores by Grade
--Test Scores by School Size
+- Test Scores by School Size
--Test Scores by School Type
+- Test Scores by School Type

 ## Observable Trends
 1. Charter schools tend to perform better than District schools.
 When grouping by school type, Charter schools reflect a much higher percentage of students that pass both Math and Reading tests.